MISSION STATEMENT

 Modesty Policy

-Please be mindful, God is present on our campus.
-The Modesty Policy and Standards apply to parents and family members during all school functions, including Mass, celebration of the Sacraments and when present on campus.
+Please be mindful that God is present on our campus.
+The Modesty Policy and Standards apply to all parents and family members during all school functions, including Mass, when present on campus or any other school-sponsored event.

-To instill modesty, good grooming habits, and neatness in appearance.
+To maintain good grooming habits and neatness in appearance.

 To maintain a proper academic environment within the school and community